fhiso/basic-concepts/patterns.md

 that do not conform to this standard's definition of a *pattern*.

-{.example} In ECMAScript, "`/^.[.]$/`" is a regular expression that matches a two character string ending with a period.
+{.example} In ECMAScript, "`/^.[.]$/`" is a regular expression that matches a two-character string ending with a period.
 Because this is not a valid *pattern*, it does not have the `types:Pattern` *datatype*.

 The *lexical space* of this *datatype* is the space of all *strings*